-In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has uncovered a powerful financial dynamic that opens new possibilities for Bitcoin adoption, transforming how companies approach their balance sheets and capital allocation.
+In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 Best regards,